-Deferred Revenue: Deferred revenue consists principally of rents received in advance.
+Deferred Revenue: Deferred revenue historically consists principally of rents received in advance.
+In 2021, the Commission also recognized deferred revenue for prefunding related to an Offshore Wind Project (see Note 11).

 Retirement Benefits: The Commission provides retirement benefits for its employees through contributions to the New York State Employees' Retirement System ("ERS" or "System").
 The System's retirement programs provide various plans and options, some of which require employee contributions.
 The Commission uses GASB Statement No. 68, Accounting and Financial Reporting for Pensions (GASB 68) to recognize the net pension liability, deferred outflows and deferred inflows of resources, pension expense, and information about and changes in the fiduciary net position on the same basis as reported by the respective defined benefit pension plans.